smari/jai-xml/README.md

 The for expansion allows you to run `for` on a node and it will walk its children, depth first.
 Note that `continue` will continue the walk, but will *not* skip decent into the children of the current node.
 At some point it might be interesting to have an iterator where `continue` skips descent, but for now if you want to do this you'll have to roll your own.

+`XMLNodeWalkCallback` functions should return `.Continue` to continue, `.Break` to stop descending, or either `.OnlyChildren` or `.OnlySiblings` to only continue to recurse children or siblings respectively.
+There is currently no mechanism to stop all iteration on the `xml_walk_depthfirst` or `xml_walk_breadthfirst` functions.

 Note: The depth-first callback walker will visit children in the reverse order of their parents.
 This may seem confusing, and should probably be changed, but it's the easiest way to implement this.